Skip to main content

 The Fremont, Calif.-based company wants to understand why shoppers come to its stores, why they go to its competitors and how Loop Neighborhood Markets can keep them coming back more frequently.

-Currently, the retailer counts 1 million activations in its loyalty program.
-Looking at basket size, the average transaction size among loyal shoppers is $11.03; however, among nonloyal shoppers it is only $4.86.
+Currently, the retailer has 1 million activations in its loyalty program.
+Looking at basket size, the average transaction size among loyal shoppers is $11.03, while it is only $4.86 among nonloyal shoppers.
 The goal, according to Goyal, is to move that nonloyal shopper to a loyal shopper and increase their number of visits.

 2. Inventory Management

-At Loop Neighborhood Markets, the challenge has been optimizing inventory levels to ensure availability without overstocking and minimizing waste.
-To that end, the retailer is focused on improving existing inventory management and demand forecasting — what products are popular at different times and locations to prevent out of stocks and reduce excess inventory.
+At Loop, a challenge has been optimizing inventory levels to ensure availability without overstocking, minimizing waste.
+To that end, the retailer is focused on improving its existing inventory management and demand forecasting — what products are popular at different times and locations to prevent out-of-stocks and reduce excess inventory.

-An important lesson the retailer has learned: "Just because we have a product in inventory doesn't mean it is on the shelf," he noted.
+An important lesson Loop has learned: "Just because we have a product in inventory doesn't mean it is on the shelf," Goyal noted.

 3. Operational Efficiencies

-According to the chief executive, the challenge is streamlining operations to reduce costs and improve speed of service.
-In this space, Loop Neighborhood Markets is exploring solutions like automated systems for checkout, restocking and service requirements.
+According to the chief executive, another challenge is streamlining operations to reduce costs and improve speed of service.
+In this space, Loop is exploring solutions such as automated systems for checkout, restocking and service requirements.

 4. Customer Experience Enhancement

-"At the end of the day, in retail we all sell the same stuff.
+"At the end of the day, in retail, we all sell the same stuff.
 How do you differentiate?
-The customer experience," Goyal posited.
-That's where technology comes into play.
-The retailer is exploring on in-store technology like self-service kiosks and checkout, mobile payment options and improving the physical layout of the stores.
+The customer experience," Goyal stated.
+Leaning into technology, the retailer is exploring in-store technology such as self-service kiosks and self-checkout, mobile payment options, and improving the physical layout of its stores.

 5. Security Improvements & Shrink Reduction

 According to Goyal, security really means the safety of the retailer's employees.
-Whether that its smart surveillance systems or anti-theft technologies or employee training programs, Loop Neighborhood Markets wants to make sure its employees have a safe working environment.
+Whether it's smart surveillance systems, anti-theft technologies or employee training programs, Loop wants to make sure it provides a safe working environment.

 The 2025 Conexxus Annual Conference is taking place Jan.
 26-30 at Loews Ventana Canyon in Tucson.